beetlehope/newsroom/README.md

 ## Acknowledgements

-The app wouldn't have been built without Ryan Bigg's [*"Rails 4 in Action"*](https://www.manning.com/books/rails-4-in-action) book.
-Many of the ideas from the book were used and adapted for my app, as well parts of CSS-styling.
+The app was inspired by Ryan Bigg's [*"Rails 4 in Action"*](https://www.manning.com/books/rails-4-in-action) book.
+Many of the ideas and principles from the book were used and adapted for my app, as well parts of CSS.